YeoLab/sailor/README.md

 reverse_stranded_library: true
 ```

 This option [true] or false specifies whether or not the reads are single or paired end.
-This is equivalent to the [-s option](http://www.htslib.org/doc/samtools.html) of ```samtools rmdup``` step, which is part of the workflow:
+This is equivalent to the [-s option](http://www.htslib.org/doc/samtools.html) of ```samtools rmdup``` step, which is part of the workflow.
+However, each read will still be split according to strand which will affect paired-end reads oriented opposite each other:
 ```YAML
 single_end: true
 ```